Medical Biotechnology and

 The Science & Health department faculty and staff have put many hours into selecting and organizing the readings and material for this course.
 Please make sure to read all the material assigned; the reading material and the websites have been carefully chosen and are pertinent to your success in Medical Biotechnology and Drug Development.
 You have an obligation to your fellow classmates and yourself to come prepared to class.

-There are three tests throughout the semester, covering these topics:
+There are two canvas tests throughout the semester, covering these topics:

 - Test 1: Drug discovery and development

-- Test 2: Peptides and nucleotides as biopharmaceuticals
+- Final Test: Peptides and nucleotides as biopharmaceuticals and Immune-defense related biopharmaceuticals

 Drug Development Assignment (DDA)

-In groups of 4 to 6, you will investigate the clinical drug development of a Scandinavian biopharmaceutical company that you visits.
-Focusing on a current or recent pharmaceutical product, you will explore the science, research, methodology, and challenges of developing the product, culminating in a paper and presentation.
-More information will be provided at a later date.
+As a group, you will investigate the drug development of a biopharmaceutical company that you visit.
+Focusing on a current or recent pharmaceutical product, you will explore the science, research, methodology, and challenges of developing the product, culminating in a paper and a presentation.

 Biopharmaceutical Company Visits

-- In assigned groups, you will visit the company whose product you’re researching for the Drug Development Assignment; the exact companies will be announced later.
+- In assigned groups, you will visit the company who's product you’re researching for the Drug Development Assignment; the exact companies will be announced later.

 Core Course Week and Study Tours

-Core Course week (CCW) and study tours are an integral part of the core course as we take the classroom on the road and see how theory presented in the classroom is translated to practice in the field.
-You will travel with your classmates and DIS faculty/staff on two study tours: a short study tour during Core Course Week and a long study tour (LST) to Portugal.
+Core Course Week (CCW) and study tours are an integral part of the core course as we take the classroom on the road and see how theory presented in the classroom is translated to practice in the field.
+You will travel with your classmates and DIS faculty/staff on two study tours: a short study tour in Denmark during Core Course Week and a long study tour (LST) to a relevant European destination.

 Expectations for study tours: